matthewfaw/cellsociety_team24/README.md

 * Nothing that we know of.

 **Impressions**
 * I think it would be good to specify, from the beginning, exactly the kinds of capabilities that a CA simulator needs to have.
-We spent a fair amount of time trying to alloe the user to define whatever neighborhoods they wanted before realizing that that wasn't something that any of the simulations needed..
+We spent a fair amount of time trying to allow the user to define whatever neighborhoods they wanted before realizing that that wasn't something that any of the simulations needed..